MILO-ML/AutoML/README.md

 and will be used to determine the generalizability of the model.
 This data set reflects the prevalence of disease being classified (eg. not balanced).

+## Authentication

+This application supports authentication via LDAP with two different binding methods:

+### Direct Binding (Default)

+The application attempts to bind directly with the user's credentials.
+This is the simplest configuration but may not work with LDAP servers that require authenticated connections for searching the directory.

+Required environment variables:
+- `LDAP_SERVER`: LDAP server address
+- `LDAP_BASE_DN`: Base DN for LDAP searches
+- `LDAP_AUTH_SECRET`: Secret key for JWT token signing

+Optional:
+- `LDAP_REQUIRED_GROUP`: Group membership required for authentication

+### Service Account Binding

+The application first binds with a service account before authenticating the user.
+This is required for LDAP servers that do not allow anonymous queries or require all connections to be authenticated.

+Enable this mode by setting the following additional environment variables:
+- `LDAP_USE_SERVICE_ACCOUNT`: Set to "true" to use service account binding
+- `LDAP_SERVICE_ACCOUNT_DN`: Service account distinguished name
+- `LDAP_SERVICE_ACCOUNT_PASSWORD`: Service account password

 ## Command Line Interface

 To run the program simply execute the following command: